Are you an experienced Salesforce Admin looking for ways to help manage scope and bring greater efficiency to your projects?

 In addition to establishing boundaries for the scope of work, it is also essential for a project manager to monitor progress closely throughout each phase of implementation.
-This helps them ensure that all tasks are being completed on schedule and according to plan while minimizing scope creep or “scope inflation” – when unforeseen tasks are added without proper planning or considered consequences.
+This helps them ensure that all tasks are completed on schedule and according to plan while minimizing scope creep or “scope inflation” – when unforeseen tasks are added without proper planning or consequences.

 Monitoring progress also allows them to make adjustments should unforeseen obstacles arise, such as changes in customer requirements or delays due to external factors (e.g., weather conditions).

 Finally, it’s essential for a project manager working on a Salesforce project (or any other type of technology initiative) to remain proactive throughout each phase—not only by monitoring progress but by continuously communicating with all stakeholders involved from start to finish so that everyone remains aligned with organizational objectives.